 I don’t like constantly comparing myself to others.
 We all know that social media, in many cases, acts as a highlight reel.
 We know it’s edited and strategized.
 And though there’s been this movement towards authenticity, I also cringe a little when I hear that word now.
 It’s overused, and as soon as it becomes a strategy to “just be real”, I think the authenticity is sucked right out of it.

 I don’t like feeling like there’s a constant pressure to create content.
 My days aren’t usually glamourous or exciting or beautifully styled, I’m not attending fancy events or being paid to post.
-I’m mostly behind my computer, doing the work.
+I’m mostly behind my computer or the camera, doing the work.
 But I feel the pressure to create beautiful posts and craft perfectly worded captions regardless of whether that’s reflective of what I’m actually doing right now, in the moment.

 So here’s the thing — I have control over each and every one of these that I don’t like.
 I know that, and yet it doesn’t make it easy to change them necessarily.